 This is a total clinical experience course with a focus on practicing patient-centered care in accordance with the ethical and legal framework of the IONM profession to ensure the highest standards of practice.
 Hands-on experience in more advanced skill areas will be included.
 The student will be a present and active participant in the set-up, troubleshooting and monitoring of each case listed in its entirety.
-This will enable to the student to document cases towards certification.
+This will enable the student to document cases towards certification.
 This course utilizes Brightspace web-based courseware designed to assist the learner and to document skills and competencies.
+Clinical experience takes place in one of several health care facilities.